Convergence estimation and characteristic analysis of a two-level iterative algorithm for the discretized three-temperature energy linear systems: Introduction

 \section{Introduction}

-In this paper, we focus on evaluating the convergence performance of the physical-variable based coarsening algebraic two level (PCTL) iterative algorithm \cite{Xu2009algebraic,Yue2020algebraic}, which is proposed for solving the following three-temperature (3T) linear system of equations arising from the radiation hydrodynamics (RHD) problems:
+In this paper, we aim to evaluate the convergence speed of the physical-variable based coarsening two level (PCTL) iterative algorithm \cite{Xu2009algebraic,Huang2022aSetup}, which is proposed for solving the following linear systems arising from the three-temperature (3-T) energy equation in radiation hydrodynamics (RHD) applications: